rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-overview.md

 product_url: rackspace-auto-scale
 ---

-Rackspace Autoscale automatically scales resources that are allocated to your application up or down based on user-defined need.
+Rackspace Auto Scale automatically scales resources that are allocated to your application up or down based on user-defined need.
 Scaling events can be based on scaling rules that you define through your monitoring system, or on a simple schedule that you configure.

-### How Is Autoscale used?
+### How Is Auto Scale used?

 Scaling is triggered either by webhooks that are placed in monitoring services or by a schedule.
-An Autoscale group, or *scaling group*, consists of the following items:
+An Auto Scale group, or *scaling group*, consists of the following items:

 -   Scaling group configuration: The group name, cooldown time limit, and minimum and maximum number of needed servers
--   Launch configuration: When an Autoscale event is triggered, the actions taken to create a server by specifying which image to start and which load balancer to attach to the server
+-   Launch configuration: When an Auto Scale event is triggered, the actions taken to create a server by specifying which image to start and which load balancer to attach to the server
 -   Scaling policy: Defines the action of the policy (for example, scale